-Download Google Translate Spanish Dictionary
+15. Download Google Translate Spanish Dictionary

 Unless you’re a native Spanish speaker we recommend you download the offline Spanish dictionary from Google Translate.
-Even if it’s just to help over a difficult word, it’s a great resource to have at your disposal.
+Even if it’s just to help with a difficult word, it’s a great resource to have at your disposal.

-Try to Speak Spanish in Colombia
+16. Try to Speak Spanish in Colombia

-Although you can travel the country without speaking any Spanish, you should buy a Spanish phrasebook and learn a few key words.
+Although you can travel the country without speaking any Spanish, you should buy a Spanish phrasebook and learn a few keywords.
 Colombians are the friendliest of people.
 You’ll get a hello if you stay in apartments every day from everyone.
 You’ll get a buen provecho (good appetite/enjoy) when you’re going to start your meal.
-You can do all of this in English if you want to, as Colombia is well established on the backpacker and travellers trail, but you’ll have so much more fun if you know at least a few words of Spanish.
+You can do all of this in English if you want to, as Colombia is well established on the backpacker and travelers trail, but you’ll have so much more fun if you know at least a few words of Spanish.

-We spent two months learning Spanish in Guatemala, have a daily dose of Duolingo and at least attempt everything in Spanish before we resort to English.
+We spent two months learning Spanish in Guatemala, have a daily dose of Duolingo, and at least attempt everything in Spanish before we resort to English.

-Booking and Using Transport in Colombia
+17. Be clear on Booking and Using Transport in Colombia

 This is a HUGE country.
 HUGE.
 There are long distances between the major cities, and even longer commutes between the smaller places, where the distance might be short, but the roads aren’t great, or there are, perhaps mountains in the way.

-Flights in Colombia
+Booking Flights in Colombia

 Read what I just said again.
-If you set the country s Colombia, then your flight will OFTEN be cheaper.
+If you set the country as Colombia, then your flight will OFTEN be cheaper.
 Up to 50% cheaper.
 Country = Colombia and pay in Colombian Pesos.
 Even if you’re booking the flight from the USA or Australia.

-If you’re not able to select the country as Colombia, we suggest you open up a VPN (we recommend ExpressVPN), set your country as Colombia and see how you go.
+If you’re not able to select the country as Colombia, we suggest you open up a VPN (we recommend ExpressVPN), set your country as Colombia, and see how you go.